Switcheo/carbon-bootstrap/README.md

 This repo collects the genesis and configuration files for the various Carbon testnets / mainnets.
 It exists so the main Carbon repo does not get bogged down with large genesis files and status updates.
 This repo also contains scripts which allow bootstrapping or upgrading validators into a Carbon network in various recommended configurations easily.

-For validators upgrading to `carbon-1` mainnet, go [here](/STARGATE.md) for a detailed upgrade guide.

 ## Network Status

 Latest testnet: [carbon-42070](./carbon-42070/genesis.json)